kennygrant/web-programming-in-go/serve!.md

 You will then be able to connect to [localhost](https://localhost:3000/tls) using https, though you will have to ignore a warning about your self-signed certificate, which browsers treat as less secure than no certificate at all, this will let you check that your server is using tls though.
 As a nice bonus, Go supports HTTP/2 - HTTP/2 is enabled automatically if you use TLS and the client supports it.

 One oversight in the standard library defaults, which cannot now be changed because of the Go 1 guarantee, is that timeouts are not set by default on the server.
 You can read more about this [here](https://blog.cloudflare.com/exposing-go-on-the-internet/).
 So in a slight addition to our code above, we're going to set timeouts on the server.
-We can then call a method on the server to start it, rather than setting using the default server with the package level function above.
+To do this we configure a server instance first, and then call a method on the server to start it, rather than using the default server from the package level function above.

 ```go
 // Set up a new http server with some default timeouts and port